Corey Seager Player Props: Rangers vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 17th in the league.
+- The Dodgers pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers have a 4.42 team ERA that ranks 20th among all league pitching staffs.
+- The Dodgers have a 4.43 team ERA that ranks 20th among all MLB pitching staffs.

-- Dodgers pitchers combine to give up 105 home runs (1.1 per game), the ninth-fewest in the league.
+- The Dodgers rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).

-- In his most recent time out on Saturday against the New York Mets, the right-hander threw five innings, allowing one earned run while surrendering two hits.
+- The righty last appeared on Sunday against the New York Mets, when he went 4 2/3 innings, allowing one earned run while giving up three hits.

-- The 29-year-old has a 3.72 ERA and 7.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .196 to his opponents.
+- The 24-year-old has an ERA of 4.25, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.